+Third, our extended gene annotation can provide better stratification of gene expression from mutational signals in cancer patients compared to single annotation categories.
+For instance, we combined the mutational and expression profiles from large cohorts, such as TCGA, and found that mutational status in our extended gene definition can explain the expression differences for a larger number of genes than other annotations, such as annotations of coding sequences (CDS).
+One example of the explanatory potential of the extended gene is seen for the splicing factor SRSF3, which has been shown to affect liver cancer progression \{cite}.
+In HepG2, aggregating mutational burden within its extended gene annotation exhibits greater significance relative to gene expression, compared to any single annotation category (p=xxx, one sided Wilcoxon test).

+Finally, we found an example of how an SV introduced extended gene change that may lead to oncogene activation.
+ERBB4 is a well-known oncogene in many cancer types \{cite}.
+(Fig. 2D).
+We identified a 130Kb heterozygous deletion (~ 45Kb downstream from the TSS) that potentially merges two Hi-C TADs and links a distal enhancer to the ERBB4 promoter in T47D cells, but not in normal cells (xxx color track from 4C experiment).
+We therefore hypothesized that this heterozygous deletion disrupts the insulation of ERBB4 from distal regions, thereby activating its allele-specific expression.
+We tested this hypothesis through CRISPR editing, by excising an 86bp sequence from the wild-type allele in T47D cells.
+This excision resulted in elevated ERBB4 expression (as measured by PCR).
+Our results suggest that ERBB4 activation in T47D may at least in part be due to the 130 kb deletion that disrupts its insulation.

-Interpreting tumor expression profiles using ENCODE networks identifies key regulators
+Leveraging ENCODE networks to prioritize key regulators

-Building on the extended gene annotation, we provide detailed regulatory networks.
-Specifically, for TF networks, we incorporated both distal and proximal networks by linking TFs to genes, either directly by TF-promoter binding or indirectly via TF-enhancer-gene interactions in each cell type (see suppl.).
-We then pruned these networks to include only the strongest edges using a signal shape algorithm28 (see suppl.).
-In addition, we reconciled all our cell-type specific networks to form a generalized pan-cancer network.
-Similarly, we also defined an RNA-binding protein (RBP) network from eCLIP experiments. (eCLIP is an enhanced CLIP protocol that provides single-nucleotide resolution of the RBPs binding signatures29).
-Compared to imputed networks derived from gene expression or motif analyses, our ENCODE TF and RBP networks provide much more accurate and experimentally based regulatory linkages between functional elements.
+Building on the extended gene annotation, we constructed detailed regulatory networks.
+Specifically, we incorporated both distal and proximal networks by linking TFs to genes.
+This was accomplished either directly by TF-promoter binding or indirectly via TF-enhancer-gene interactions in each cell type (see suppl. sect. xxx).
+We then pruned these networks to include only the strongest edges using a signal shape algorithm1 (see suppl.).
+In addition, we reconciled our cell-type specific networks to form a generalized pan-cancer network.
+Similarly, we also defined an RNA-binding protein (RBP) network from eCLIP experiments. eCLIP is an enhanced CLIP protocol that provides single-nucleotide resolution of the RBPs binding signatures2.
+Compared to imputed networks derived from gene expression or motif analyses, our ENCODE TF and RBP networks provide experimentally based regulatory linkages between functional elements.

+We analyzed the overall regulatory network by systematically arranging it into a hierarchy (Fig. 3A).
+Here, regulators are placed at different levels such that those in the middle tend to regulate regulators below them and, in turn, are more regulated by regulators above them3 (suppl. sect. xxx).
+In this hierarchy, we found that the top-layer TFs are not only enriched in cancer-associated genes (P=xxx, Fisher’s exact test) but also more significantly drive differential expression in model cell types (P=xxx, one sided Wilcoxon Test).

-ENCODE networks are useful for interpreting gene-expression data from tumor samples.
-To enable this, we integrated 8,202 tumor expression profiles from TCGA, using a regression-based approach, to systematically search for the TFs and RBPs that most strongly drive tumor-specific expression (see suppl.).
-For each patient, we tested the degree to which a regulator's activity correlates with its target's tumor-to-normal expression changes.
-We then calculated the percentage of patients with these relationships in each cancer type and present the overall trends for key TFs and RBPs in Fig. 3A.
+Our networks also enable gene-expression analyses in tumor samples.
+We used a regression-based approach to systematically search for the TFs and RBPs that most strongly drive tumor-normal differential gene expression (suppl.
+Sect. xxx).
+For each patient, we tested the degree to which a regulator’s activity correlates with its target’s tumor-to-normal expression changes.
+We then calculated the percentage of patients with these relationships in each cancer type, and present the overall trends for key TFs and RBPs in Fig. 3A.